Git commit message convention

 master branch CKEditor 5 release tools will generate changelog entries for the current release.

 Commits in the ticket branches are not analyzed for the changelog and do not have to follow any specific convention (other than finishing sentences with periods).
-In case of ticket branches, only merge commits are analyzed.
+In the case of ticket branches, only merge commits are analyzed.

 Therefore, this guide is mainly targeted at core team members.
 However, it may help you understand how to write a suggested commit message when creating a pull request for CKEditor 5.